arpitshah101/HackRUX/README.md

 output to the user.

 Built by Arpit Shah, Wael Ayadi, and Waseem Khan.
---with help from Ed Borden
+--with mentoring from Ed Borden